 Feed your child foods that are easy to digest.
 Light activity around the home is OK.
 Your child needs rest but does not need to stay in bed.
 It is very important that your child does not do anything that results in another, or similar, head injury.

 Have your child avoid activities that need concentration, such as reading, homework, and complex tasks.

 When you go home from the emergency room, it is OK for your child to sleep:

 - For the first 12 hours, you may want to wake up your child briefly every 2 or 3 hours.

 - Ask a simple question, such as your child's name, and look for any other changes in the way your child looks or acts.

 - Make sure the pupils of your child's eyes are the same size and get smaller when you shine a light in them.

-- Ask your doctor how long you need to do this for.
+- Ask your provider how long you need to do this for.